White House releases report on Native American voting rights | Politics

 In the absence of action, the Biden administration is seeking changes at more local levels while maintaining pressure on Congress.
 The White House pointed to enhanced safeguards for Native American voters in Nevada, Washington and Colorado and suggested other states follow their lead.

-The report recommended that jurisdictions serving Native voters offer language assistance even when they're not legally required to, and that the US Postal Service should consider adding routes or boosting personnel in Indian Country, the report said.
+The report further recommended that jurisdictions serving Native voters offer language assistance even when they're not legally required to.

+The US Postal Service should also consider adding routes or boosting personnel in Indian Country, the report said.

-The White House highlighted efforts within federal agencies that include the Interior Department working to designate tribal colleges in New Mexico and Kansas as voter registration centres.
+The White House highlighted efforts within federal agencies that includes the Interior Department working to designate tribal colleges in New Mexico and Kansas as voter registration centres.

 The Treasury Department will provide voter education through its income tax assistance centres, the White House said.